msbx5420-class/msbx5420-class.github.io/project.md

 ### Connect to AWS EMR Cluster

-> The AWS EMR clusters for project are available from March 30 to April 26
+> The AWS EMR clusters for project are available from April 6 to April 26 (three weeks); the clusters will be much larger than the cluster used for lab exercises
 >

 * Leeds AWS EMR Cluster: Leeds Technology Service has supported for the creation of a series of AWS clusters for the project.